Helping to Rebuild lives

-The livelihood opportunities in the developing countries are usually more abundant in informal sector than the formal sector.
+The livelihood opportunities in developing countries are usually more abundant in the informal sector than in the formal sector.
 Compared to formal employment, the informal sector is generally an underserved segment of the youth economic opportunity continuum.
-Similarly after the emergency assistance the most effective support for a community to help it get back on its feet is to provide livelihood opportunities and employment options for them.
-With many donors realizing this, it is important for the local and international organizations to identify the right interventions in this area and to be able to design and implement livelihood projects.
+Similarly, after emergency assistance, the most effective support for a community to help it get back on its feet is to provide livelihood opportunities and employment options for them.
+With many donors realizing this, it is important for local and international organizations to identify the right interventions in this area and to be able to design and implement livelihood projects.

 Scope of the Training